Arthmoor/QSF-Portal/docs/README.txt

  (previously known as Candy Corn) for all administrators.
 This is so you can still login and access Admin CP.
 Many templates have been added so any skins for Mercuryboard 1.1.4 or older will need significant changes.
- See http://quicksilverforums.com for more information
+ See http://www.qsfportal.com for more information

 === Requirements ===
- Quicksilver Forums works with PHP 4.3.0 or higher.
+ QSF Portal works with PHP 4.3.0 or higher.
 PHP 5 is also supported.
  MySQL 3.22 or higher is required.
-Quicksilver Forums works on any operating system and web server combination.
+QSF Portal works on any operating system and web server combination.

  If you experience a problem and you meet these requirements, please report it as a bug.
-The latest versions of PHP and MySQL are recommended to keep Quicksilver Forums running its fastest and safest.
+The latest versions of PHP and MySQL are recommended to keep QSF Portal running its fastest and safest.

 === License ===
  This software is released under the GNU General Public License (GPL).
 For the